-Radicchio refers to the leaf plants of chicory, which can be found in Italy.
-Radicchio looks very similar to red cabbage, and it packs a nutritional punch.
+Radicchio (pronounced rah-DEE-key-oh), is a “leaf chicory.”
+A member of the chicory plant family, this striking red and white leaf stars in many Italian dishes.
+While radicchio looks very similar to red cabbage, it also packs a nutritional punch.
 Its natural sedative properties have been used to treat insomnia and relieve pain.
 Radicchio benefits also include the ability to fight the growth of cancer cells and support heart health.
+Check it out!

 1. Fights the Growth of Cancer Cells

 Radicchio benefits include the ability to stop cancer cell growth.
-It contains antioxidants that work to fight a common liver cancer cell.
-When the chicory plant is not exposed to pesticides, the levels of cancer-fighting antioxidants are even higher.
-Studies have shown that radicchio benefits may also include a reduced risk of colon cancer.
+In fact, the antioxidants in radicchio work to fight a common liver cancer cell.
+And when the chicory plant is not exposed to pesticides, the levels of cancer-fighting antioxidants are even higher.
+Furthermore, studies have shown that radicchio benefits may also include a reduced risk of colon cancer.
 (1)

 2. Provides the Body With Antioxidants

-Radicchio benefits include the ability to provide the body with disease-fighting antioxidants.
-They work to fight free radical damage by reducing oxidative stress.
-Radicchio contains the antioxidants lutein and zeaxanthin, which play an important role in eye health.
+Yep, radicchio packs a health punch, too!
+The benefits of this plant include the ability to provide the body with disease-fighting antioxidants.
+Those antioxidants work to fight free radical damage by reducing oxidative stress.
+Specifically, radicchio contains the antioxidants lutein and zeaxanthin, which play an important role in eye health.

 3. Supports Heart Health

 Radicchio benefits include the ability to support heart health.
-The vegetable can be found in the Mediterranean diet, which is known to reduce the risk of heart disease and improve heart health.
-Radicchio benefits also include the ability to provide the body with a healthy dose of Vitamin K. Vitamin K plays an important role in reducing inflammation, preventing the calcification of the arteries and maintaining healthy blood pressure levels.
+This vegetable appears as one of the stars of the Mediterranean diet, which is known to reduce the risk of heart disease and improve heart health.
+Radicchio benefits also include the ability to provide the body with a healthy dose of Vitamin K. Vitamin K plays an important role in reducing inflammation, preventing the calcification of the arteries, and maintaining healthy blood pressure levels.
 (2)

 4. Contributes to Healthy Bones

-Radicchio benefits include healthy bones.
-Radicchio’s high Vitamin K content can help treat and prevent osteoporosis by improving bone mineral density.
+Radicchio supports healthy bones.
+In fact, radicchio’s high Vitamin K content can help treat and prevent osteoporosis by improving bone mineral density.
 Vitamin K also helps the body better absorb calcium.
 Radicchio benefits include the ability to strengthen the bones and prevent bone loss.
 (3)